By Melissa Camacho,

-Parents need to know that Legit features the comedy of edgy Australian stand-up performer Jim Jeffries.
+Parents need to know that Legit features the comedy of edgy Australian stand-up performer Jim Jefferies.
 Themes range from friendship and helping a disabled brother to prostitution and drug use.
 The show contains some crude references to genitals and sex acts, and women are occasionally visible in thongs (with their buttocks mostly visible).
 Words like "hell," "ass," 'bitch," "s--t", and crude sexual references like "d-ck," "t-ts," and "p---y" are frequently used.

-What's the story?
+What's the Story?

-LEGIT stars Australian comedian Jim Jeffries, a thirtysomething Australian stand-up comedian struggling to make a living in Los Angeles.
+LEGIT stars Australian comedian Jim Jefferies, a thirtysomething Australian stand-up comedian struggling to make a living in Los Angeles.
 Self-centered and foul-mouthed, he decides to embark on a road of self-improvement by embracing a philosophy of helping others.
 Encouraging him to improve his ways is his friend Steve (Dan Bakkedahl), a neurotic salesman in the midst of a divorce, and who is committed to helping his disabled brother Billy (DJ Qualls) enjoy what remains of his life.
 But despite his best efforts, Jim finds the process of making his life more "legit" difficult and uncomfortable, especially when his misguided ideas for helping others includes some wild and outrageous activities.

-Legit is a vehicle for Jim Jeffries' comedy, which is both smart and unapologetically rude.
+Legit is a vehicle for Jim Jefferies' comedy, which is both smart and unapologetically rude.
 And like his stand-up routines, he uses the show to offer some of this trademark over-the-top ideas about life.